AaltoSciComp/scicomp-docs/triton/apps/comsol.rst

 .. _comsol:

-.. hint:: We are continuing COMSOL focus days in our :ref:`daily zoom garage<scicomp-garage>` in Autumn 2025: someone from COMSOL (the company) plans to join our zoom garage at 13:00 on the following Tuesdays: 2025-10-07 and 2025-11-04.
+.. hint:: We are continuing COMSOL focus days in our :ref:`daily zoom garage<scicomp-garage>` in Autumn 2025: someone from COMSOL (the company) plans to join our zoom garage at 13:00 on the following Tuesday: 2025-12-09.
 The continuation of the focus days depends on the popularity of the sesssions.
 There will also be an open COMSOL course in Aalto on 2025-12-03.
+We are planning a course on Results and Visualization on 2026-01-14.

 .. hint:: Join the other COMSOL users in our Zulip :ref:`chat`: Stream "#triton", topic "Comsol user group".